Kyt Jimenez: San Miguel Beermen (2023–2024)

 On September 17, 2023, during the season 48 draft of the Philippine Basketball Association, Jimenez was selected with the 76th overall pick by the San Miguel Beermen.
 On September 27, he signed a two-year deal with San Miguel, making him the lowest drafted pick to sign a contract with a PBA team.
 In his first game against the Meralco Bolts, Jimenez suffered a fracture after getting hit, sidelining him indefinitely.
 He would still go on to win a championship following San Miguel's victory over the Magnolia Hotshots in the 2023–24 Commissioner's Cup finals.
 Before the start of the 2024 Philippine Cup, Jimenez suffered a freak accident causing an arm laceration, which rendered him unable to compete in the Greats vs. Stalwarts game of the 2024 PBA All-Star Weekend where he was set to be a team captain.

 Zamboanga Valientes (2025)

-On November 2024, Jimenez was relegated to the unrestricted free agent list ahead of the 2024–25 PBA Commissioner's Cup, but still had one year remaining in his contract.
+In November 2024, Jimenez was relegated to the unrestricted free agent list ahead of the 2024–25 PBA Commissioner's Cup, but still had one year remaining in his contract.
 However, he ended up playing for the Zamboanga Valientes during the 34th Dubai International Basketball Championship and Gov. Hofer Invitational Tournament.
 Because of this, Jimenez was granted a ban from the PBA for playing in other leagues without clearance, though he is given the opportunity to appeal the ban.

-Return to Sarangani (2025–present)
+Return to Sarangani (2025)

 Following his ban from the PBA, Jimenez will make a return to the Sarangani Marlins for the 2025 MPBL season.'